katiyarkartik0/Task-Manager-API/README.md

 }
 ```
 #### Validations of the incoming task body
-validations have been added such that the updating task body contains the id(mandatory), title(mandatory), description(mandatory)
+validations have been added such that the updating task body contains the id(mandatory), title(mandatory), description(mandatory),flag(mandatory)

 ### DELETE /tasks/:id